 55. Business travel management

 Businesses will always need to arrange travel for their salespeople and executives.
-You can take this process of their hands by booking their air travel, hotels, and car rentals all at the best rate possible.
+You can take this process off their hands by booking their air travel, hotels, and car rentals at the best possible rate.

-Businesses will need to ensure that their presentation remains of high quality.
+Businesses must ensure that their presentation remains of high quality.
 Power washing will be needed to clean the exterior of office buildings, sidewalks, parking lots, and company vehicles.

 57. Restaurant delivery